Zapper-fi/protocol/docs/api-intro/api-intro.md

 :::info

-If you are a client of the legacy [REST API](https://studio.zapper.xyz/docs/apis/getting-started), you have access to the new GraphQL endpoints with your existing API key after signing in to the new [Dashboard](/dashboard) with the email associated with your existing account.
-Please contact us at *api@zapper.xyz* to get your points migrated to the new GraphQL API.
+If you are a client of the legacy [REST API](https://studio.zapper.xyz/docs/apis/getting-started), you have access to the new GraphQL endpoints with your existing API key, after signing in to the new [Dashboard](/dashboard) with the email associated with your existing account.
+Please contact us at *api@zapper.xyz* to get your purchased points migrated to the new GraphQL API.

 :::